aditya109/journey-CKA/Core Concepts/Core Concepts.md

 spec:
   type: ClusterIP
   ports:
-    - targetPort: 80    # port where the backend is exposed
+    - name: http
       port: 80			# port where the service is exposed
+      targetPort: 80		# port where the backend is exposed
+      protocol: TCP
   selector:
     app: myapp
     type: back-end
 ```

+You can't access a ClusterIP service from the internet.
+To do it, you need a Kubernetes proxy.

 #### Services LoadBalancer